GeorgiKostadinovPro/Programming_Fundamentals_C-Sharp/README.md

 # Softuni_Programming_Fundamentals_With_C#
-This is a repository where I upload all my exercises, exams and certificates from the Programming basics module in Software University ( Sofia, Bulgaria ).
+This is a repository where I upload all my exercises, exams and certificates from the Programming Fundamentals module in Software University ( Sofia, Bulgaria ).

 Programming Fundamentals Mid Exam - 300/300 points.
 - Topics: Nested Loops, Arrays, Lists.